na-na-hi/renget/archive/LiminalCrossroads1.md

 "Heh..."

-The transformed stranger was quietly chuckling.
+The transformed stranger quietly chuckles.
 Bill can hardly blame him—he himself is on the verge of breaking down at any second due to the sheer absurdity of the situation.
 However... the chuckles don't sound like laughter born from anxiety or even fear.
 Not completely, at least.
 There is a resignated, even sorrowful quality beneath it all.

-Though Bill chooses not to comment on it, the empathy is palpable in his words:

-"...what's your name?"
+Though Bill chooses not to comment on it, the empathy is palpable in his words: "...what's your name?"

 The long-haired quadruped's covered gaze is yet to resume eye-contact.
 He directs a wistful smile to no one in particular.